hrishi25bce10275-ctrl/CS_DIGITAL_LITERACY/social-media-checklist.md

 - **Do** use privacy settings to control who sees your posts and profile.
 - **Do** think before posting—consider long-term consequences on future opportunities.
 - **Do** engage positively and constructively in discussions.
-- **Do** take breaks from social media to maintain mental health and focus on studies.

 ## Don'ts
 - **Don't** share personal details like address, phone number, or exact location.